min69u/Reforestation/README.md

-## A Skeleton walked into a bar he said I need a beer and a mop
+## A man got hit in the head with a can of Coke, but he was alright because it was a soft drink.